truenas/documentation/content/TrueCommand/API/deprecated/sys_update_now.md

 }
 ```

-2. When the update process finishes
+2. When the update process finishes.
 Example:
 ```
 {